dhongu/deltatech/deltatech_stock_account/README.rst

 |badge1| |badge2| |badge3|

--  Features: -Adds the "amount" field in the stock picking tree view that indicates the total cost of the order
+Features:

+-  adds the stock valuation on the invoice

 **Table of contents**